gideonibemerejr/SEI-CC-2/work/w10/d2/04-react-floorplan-lab.md

 ## Minimum Requirements

 1. Define each component in its own file.
-The naming convention to use for a component's file is UpperCamelCase, for example, a `<CodeSandbox>` component's file would be named `CodeSandbox.js`.
+The naming convention to use for a component's file is UpperCamelCase, for example, a `<CodeSandbox>` component's file would be named `CodeSandbox.js` (`CodeSandbox.jsx` also works).

 2. Export each component from its module.
 For example: